Paul30hub/Fourier_transform_drawing/doc/source/install/installation.rst

 Installation
 =============

-Run a terminal and then :
+Run a terminal, copy the following and run :

 .. role:: bash(code)
    :language: bash